dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Docker only runs natively on Linux, however not everyone is using Linux as their primary development environment.

-There exists multiple options for running Docker on a non Linux hosts.
+There are multiple options for running Docker on a non Linux hosts.

 The most portable and flexible way to use Docker on non Linux hosts is to use traditional virtual machine for example VirtualBox.
 It runs on so many